cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 # Note to developers

  The py4jps aim is to provide Python access to the `TheWorldAvatar` project classes and methods.
 However, it is important to understand that not all `TheWorldAvatar` classes can be accessed.
 Namely, **any servlet depending classes can not be instantiated in Python without running the TomCat server first**.
-Since this has not been tested, it is not guaranteed that running the TomCat server would actually fix the problem.
-However, this should not be an issue for the py4jps users, given that the main purpose of the wrapper is to use the client side `TheWorldAvatar` classes to perform KG queries or updates.
-In other words, it is not the py4jps purpose to develop the server side code, which should happen in Java.
+Since this has not been tested, it is not guaranteed that running the TomCat server would fix the problem.
+However, this should not be an issue for the `py4jps` users, given that the main purpose of the wrapper is to use the client-side `TheWorldAvatar` code to perform KG queries or updates.
+In other words, it is not the `py4jps` purpose to develop the server-side code, which should happen in Java.

 # Authors #